connamara/quickfixn/tutorial/compatibility.md

      QuickFIX/n's default initiator is `QuickFix.Transport.SocketInitiator` and the default acceptor is `QuickFix.ThreadedSocketAcceptor`

-     The constructors have changed.
-A MessageFactory is not passed into the initiator and acceptor's constructors in QuickFIX/n.

 *  There may be new or different QuickFIX settings.
 Please look at the [configuration page][2] to determine if you need to update your configuration files.